maunope/solariUdineAutoPilot/README.md

 - Eeprom writes are spread over a 256kbit eeprom, this should guarantee at least 20 years of operation before writes start to fail, more likely 50-70
 - If eeprom stored time is unavailable, the clock halts until it is adjusted
 - If RTC module is unavailable, the clock blinks for 30 seconds and then resets
+- The Arduino will stay powered down approx 95% of the time during regular operation, saving considerable power.
+As a side effect, minutes will flip within +/- 2 seconds of when RTC time ticks a minute.

 ## Dependencies